Bill Donohue: Sexual abuse by priests

 In 2009, after the release of the official report of the Ryan Commission, whose findings included multiple instances of rape and persuasive evidence of endemic sexual, emotional, and physical abuse throughout the Catholic School system in Ireland, Donohue publicly denied these criminal charges and characterized the media response to the Ryan Report as "hysterical".
 He argued that most offenses occurred before 1970 when "corporal punishment", as Donohue termed it, was not thought unacceptable, and referred to the victims as "miscreants".
 He noted the report's broad definitions of abuse, which included neglect and emotional abuse.
 Since the majority of priests are not rapists, he judged news headlines like Reuters' "Irish Priests Beat, Raped Children" were "wild and irresponsible", regardless of whether or not the headlines were true.
 He blamed the report and the journalists in turn.

 On March 30, 2010, Donohue appeared on CNN's Larry King Live on a panel discussing sexual abuse of children by priests.
 Donohue contended that the decades-old problem consisted mostly of offenses involving post-pubescent boys aged 12 or more, which offenses therefore, according to Donohue, should be considered the acts of homosexual priests, rather than the actions of pedophiles.
 Donohue also pointed to the independent John Jay Report, which stated that 81% of the victims were male and 78% were post pubescent.

 In August 2018, Donohue responded to a report by a Pennsylvania grand jury that revealed rampant sexual abuse of children by some 300 priests by stating that the victims weren't raped because they were only groped, not penetrated.

-"There is no on-going crisis," he tweeted.
+"There is no ongoing crisis," he tweeted.
 "In fact, there is no institution, private or public, that has less of a problem with the sexual abuse of minors today than the Catholic Church."
-Several individuals quickly condemned his statement; John Podhoretz, the editor of Commentary Magazine, said, "Bill Donohue's soul quickly leaked out of his body."
-Jim Lokay, an anchor for the Washington, D.C., affiliate of Fox News, tweeted that the Catholic League's statement was "One of the most shameful, ignorant, tone-deaf, arrogant tweets I've ever seen."
+Several individuals quickly condemned his statement; John Podhoretz, editor of Commentary magazine, said, "Bill Donohue's soul quickly leaked out of his body."
+Jim Lokay, an anchor for Fox affiliate WTTG-TV in Washington, D.C., tweeted that the Catholic League's statement was "One of the most shameful, ignorant, tone-deaf, arrogant tweets I've ever seen."

+Donohue was so incensed by these attacks that he wrote a book arguing that by 2018, the Catholic Church had indeed posted the best record on handling cases of the sexual abuse of minors of any institution in the United States.
+He amassed over 800 footnotes in his book, The Truth about Clergy Sexual Abuse: Clarifying the Facts and the Causes, to demonstrate the validity of his position.